When I started by business, I researched business credit cards. I was hoping to find one with juicy sign up bonuses.

 Their welcome offer is good but lags the Ink Business.
-Earn 50,000 Membership Rewards after you spend $5,000 in purchases within the first three months.
-It looks like there is no longer a sign up bonus as of 1/10/2019.
+Earn 35,000 Membership Rewards after you spend $5,000 in purchases within the first three months.

-The Business Gold Rewards Card from American Express has a $295 annual fee.
-It's waived for the first year.
+The Business Gold Rewards Card from American Express has an annual fee.

 (If you can't get the Ink Business card, this is a great alternative)